There are some good dining options in both Highlands and Cashiers. My top recommendations include:

 Located in Highlands, Mountain Fresh Grocery is a gourmet grocery and wine store with a restaurant and espresso bar.
 It is a perfect spot for a biscuit and some Southern grits!
-Two other gourmet groceries for take-out include include Rosewood Market at 117 Franklin Rd. and Dusty’s at 493 Dillard Rd.
+Another gourmet grocery for take-out and specialty foods includes Dusty’s Rhodes Superette at 493 Dillard Rd.

-For great coffee, check out Buck’s Coffee Cafe in downtown Highlands at 384 Main St. and their larger location in Cashiers at 6N Carolina 107.
+For great coffee, check out Calders Coffee Cafe in downtown Highlands at 384 Main St. and Bucks’s Coffee Cafe in Cashiers at 6N Carolina 107.
 Kilwin’s, at 341 Main Street in Highlands, is also great for chocolates, candy and ice cream.

 Cornucopia: Right in the center of Cashiers is Cornucopia, which is the perfect spot for lunch or brunch on the large porch.
 16 Cashiers School Road.

 The Cashiers Farmers Market: This is a great spot in the center of Cashiers for produce and BBQ.
 78 Highway East.
 It is seasonal and closes during the winter months.

 Also recommended is The Ugly Dog Pub for regional craft beer, pub food and live bluegrass music.
 25 Frank Allen Rd.
 They also have a location in Highlands at 294 S. 4th St. Slab Town Pizza is where you can build your own pizza or calzone.
 45 Slab Town Rd.